aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

 It specifies whether to calculate formulas manually, automatically or automatically except for multiple table operations.
-[CalcModeType](../../com.aspose.cells/calcmodetype).
+See [CalcModeType](../../com.aspose.cells/calcmodetype).
 Only sets for MS Excel.
 Please manually calling Workbook.CalculateFormula() method to calculate formulas with Aspose.Cells.
 NOTE: This member is now obsolete.
 Instead, please use FormulaSettings.CalculationMode.
 This property will be removed 12 months later since February 2022.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 int